flexible dentures procedure, types, pros, cons & cost

 There are also a few disadvantages to keep in mind:

-1. Bacteria accumulation
+1. Bacteria Accumulation

-4. Not long-term
+4. Not a Long-Term Solution

 Cost of Flexible Dentures